Psychology Major

 A student’s major adviser must approve all tentative and final programs.

-- At least six courses worth 3 or more credits each must be taken at Barnard or Columbia.
+- At least six courses worth 3 or more credits each must be taken at Barnard or Columbia (non-summer).
 This is a College-wide rule, and applies to transfer students as well.

 - PSYC BC1099 Science and Scientists and all of the PSYC laboratory courses are worth fewer than three credits each.